 The other issue I have with the book is not one with the writing, but rather one with the translation editing.
 You see, I purchased a book that’s been (sort of) copy edited for an American audience.
 But the copy editor didn’t fully pay attention.

-The words and sentence structure are British without a doubt, but much of the punctuation is done in American standards.
+The words and sentence structure are British without a doubt, but much of the punctuation is done by American standards.
 I say much because there are several places where the editor missed the addition of the Oxford comma.
-Now, in America different publishing houses opt to use – or not use – the troublesome little bit of punctuation.
+Now, in America, different publishing houses opt to use – or not use – the troublesome little bit of punctuation.
 But its use (or not) is meant to be standardised throughout a publication.
 In this instance, it’s not.
 They’ve just thrown Oxford commas in willy-nilly.
 Very disappointing!

 Anyhow, I have two more books in the series and have decided that I will order the next few from Amazon.co.uk so that I can get the original punctuation.
 After all, I am nearly fluent in British so it shouldn’t be a problem!

 To summarise: Excellent start to what’s meant to be an excellent series.
 Next up: Hide and Seek.